shunichironomura/iac-typst-template/README.md

 # Typst Template for the International Astronautical Congress (IAC) Manuscript

-This is an unofficial Typst template for the International Astronautical Congress (IAC) manuscript, which is based on [the 74th IAC Manuscript Guidelines](https://www.iafastro.org/assets/files/IAC%202023%20Manuscript%20Guidelines.pdf) and [the Manuscript Template and Style Guide](https://www.iafastro.org/assets/files/IAC%202023_Manuscript-Template.doc).
+This is an unofficial Typst template for the International Astronautical Congress (IAC) manuscript, which is based on [the 74th IAC Manuscript Guidelines (PDF file)](https://www.iafastro.org/assets/files/IAC%202023%20Manuscript%20Guidelines.pdf) and [the Manuscript Template and Style Guide (MS Word file)](https://www.iafastro.org/assets/files/IAC%202023_Manuscript-Template.doc).

 ## Usage